HC2 Holdings broadens offer for U.S. grain handler Andersons

 The firm adjusted its offer to "include the interest in the ethanol assets by yet another strategic partner," after bidding $950 million just for Andersons' grain and rail businesses last month, according to a letter Falcone sent to the agricultural company.

-Falcone restated an offer to acquire all of Andersons for $37 per share in cash, or a total price of $1 billion, plus the assumption of $402 million in debt.
+Falcone restated an offer to acquire all of Andersons for $37 per share in cash, or about $1 billion, plus the assumption of $402 million in debt.

+An Andersons spokeswoman did not immediately respond to a request for comment.

+Grain companies, including Andersons' larger rivals Archer Daniels Midland Co (ADM.N) and Bunge Ltd (BG.N), have suffered financially as a global grain glut has depressed crop prices and encouraged farmers to keep their harvests in storage, rather than sell them to merchants.

-Andersons in May rejected HC2's $1 billion takeover offer as too low, calling the bid an attempt to capitalize on a sharp downturn in the U.S. agricultural economy.
+Andersons in May rejected HC2's $1 billion takeover offer as too low, calling it an attempt to capitalize on the downturn in the agricultural economy.

+Andersons' shares closed at $36.36 on Thursday.
+Its stock price has jumped 40 percent since HC2 first publicized its interest in the company on May 17 but is down 28 percent from two years ago.

-On Tuesday, Andersons said in an investor presentation that HC2's proposal to acquire the grain and rail businesses was a "non-starter" because the company's units are complementary.
+On Tuesday, Andersons said in an investor presentation that HC2's proposal to acquire the grain and rail businesses was a "non-starter" because the company's units benefit one another.
+The remaining businesses would be "incomplete, incongruous and unattractive," according to a copy filed with U.S. securities regulators.

+HC2 said the presentation represented "the same tired pitch about how the company now plans to reduce costs and bring in new leadership with fresh perspectives, and how the portfolio of companies are somehow complementary."

+Last month, HC2 said it would make stalking horse bids for each of the Andersons' assets outside of grain and rail.
+A stalking horse bid is used as a starting bid or minimally accepted offer that other interested bidders must surpass if they want to buy a company.

 (Reporting by Tom Polansek; Editing by Leslie Adler)